GenL: An extensible fitting program for Laue oscillations and whole pattern fitting: Application examples

 \subsection{Accounting for overlapping substrate peak intensity}

 A similar analysis can also be done with the scattering pattern around the W~($110$) Bragg peak instead, which is displayed in Fig.~\ref{fig:substrate}.
 However, the sharp peak at around 38~degrees originating from the single crystalline Al$_{2}$O$_{3}$~($11\bar{2}0$) substrate overlaps in intensity with the Laue oscillations, making an analysis more challenging.
-This angular overlap in the scattering patterns originating from film and substrate is common for epitaxial growth as it is attributed to the similar lattice parameters in the substrate and the film.
-In \textsc{GenL}, the substrate peak intensity can be modeled with a Lorentzian profile, which is added to the scattering intensity attributed to the film.
+This angular overlap in the scattering patterns originating from film and substrate is common for epitaxial growth as it is attributed to the similar out-of-plane lattice parameters in the substrate and the film.
 An example of a fit including roughness together with this modeled substrate peak intensity is displayed in red.
 Both fits from Fig. \ref{fig:rough} and Fig. \ref{fig:substrate} for the same sample, yield similar fitted parameters.
 The deviation of the $d_{\rm 110}$ obtained from both fits is 0.05~\%.